Handloading: Powder measuring

-Bullet pullers are also used to disassemble loaded ammunition of questionable provenance or undesirable configuration so that the components can be salvaged for re-use.
-Surplus military ammunition is often pulled for components, particularly cartridge cases, which are often difficult to obtain for older foreign military rifles.
-Military ammunition is often tightly sealed, to make it resistant to water and rough handling, such as in machine gun feeding mechanisms.
-In this case, the seal between the bullet and cartridge can prevent the bullet puller from functioning.
-Pushing the bullet into the case slightly with a seating die will break the seal, and allow the bullet to be pulled.

-Primers are a more problematic issue.
-If a primer is not seated deeply enough, the cartridge (if loaded) can be pulled, and the primer re-seated with the seating tool.
-Primers that must be removed are frequently deactivated first—either firing the primed case in the appropriate firearm or soaking in penetrating oil, which penetrates the water-resistant coatings in the primer.

-Components pulled from loaded cartridges should be reused with care.
-Unknown or potentially contaminated powders, contaminated primers, and bullets that are damaged or incorrectly sized can all cause dangerous conditions upon firing.
+A final type of dispenser is an all in one electronic scale and trickler.
+These will automatically dispense the next charge after the pan is returned to the scale.

+Additionally, a powder trickler can be used to slowly add powder to a volumetrically measured charge on a scale to bring the charge up to the desired amount.
+Tricklers allow vey precise powder charges.

 Case trimmer

-Cases, especially bottleneck cases, will stretch upon firing.
-How much a case will stretch depends upon load pressure, cartridge design, chamber size, functional cartridge headspace (usually the most important factor), and other variables.
+Cases that have been fired and reloaded numerous times will need trimming due to brass flowing forward during firing, especially bottleneck cases.
+How much a case will grow depends upon load pressure, cartridge design, chamber size, functional cartridge headspace (usually the most important factor), and other variables.
 Periodically cases need to be trimmed to bring them back to proper specifications.
 Most reloading manuals list both a trim size and a max length.
 Long cases can create a safety hazard through improper headspace and possible increased pressure.

 Several kinds of case trimmers are available.
 Die-based trimmers have an open top and allow the case to be trimmed with a file during the loading process.
 Manual trimmers usually have a base that has a shellholder at one end and a cutting bit at the opposite end, with a locking mechanism to hold the case tight and in alignment with the axis of the cutter, similar to a small lathe.
 Typically the device is cranked by hand, but sometimes they have attachments to allow the use of a drill or powered screwdriver.
 Powered case trimmers are also available.
 They usually consist of a motor (electric drills are sometimes used) and special dies or fittings that hold the case to be trimmed at the appropriate length, letting the motor do the work of trimming.

+Case cleaning

+Case cleaning is needed if the cartridge cases used are recycled from previous firings, and is done mainly to remove internal fouling as well as to polish the case exterior for a more cosmetically pleasing finish.
+It can be done with an ultrasonic cleaner, or more commonly with a mass finishing device known as a case tumbler.
+Case tumblers use abrasive granules known as tumbling media (which can be stone or ceramic granules, fragments of corncob or walnut/coconut shells, or small segments of stainless steel wire often called "pins") to burnish the cases, and can be either a vibratory type ("dry tumbling"), which resembles a hot pot; or a water/detergent-based rotary type ("wet tumbling"), which resembles the drum of a front-loading washing machine.
+In either type, when the cleaning is completed, a "media separator" is needed to sieve out and remove the abrasive media.
+In the "wet" rotary tumbling, a food dehydrator-like convection dryer is sometimes used to eliminate moisture retention that might later interfere with handloading.
+Cases should be inspected both before and after cleaning and any cases with serious problems (corrosion, case head sepparation, torn rims, split necks, etc) should be discarded.